 Move your Body

-These are a few things that have made my life a little bit more manageable now that I’m expected to wear pants and not rock a topknot.
+These are a few tips for working mothers that make my life little bit more manageable now that I’m expected to wear pants and not rock a topknot.
 Our routines are sure to evolve as things change but I know what will stay consistent is that I want to maximize the time I have at home with my family.
 Every family is different and you’ll find what works for you.
 Focus on how to eliminate the unnecessary stress and what makes your life easier.